 The nearest commercial airport is located 90 minutes north in Alamosa, Colorado and the San Luis Valley Regional Airport.
 Larger airports are within a scenic, four-hour drive of Albuquerque, NM; Denver, CO; or Colorado Springs, CO.
 SBO can assist you with your travel plans and make arrangements for your pick up at the Alamosa and Albuquerque airports .

 SBO Antelope hunts are conducted on ranches of 1700 to 41,000 acres and are either 2 or 3 day hunts depending on state region.
 The hunts are self-guided with SBO personnel available to offer assistance.
 Hunters provide their license, lodging, food, and transportation.
 SBO provides the ranch permits.
 Hunter success was 100% in 2009 with three book bucks taken.
-Hunts are either in late August or mid-September.
-2012 hunt dates north of I-40 are 3-day hunts in August and September.
-South of I-40 is a 2-day hunt in September.
+Hunts are either in late August or October.
+2014 hunt dates north of I-40 are 3-day hunts in August.
+South of I-40 is a 2-day hunt in October.